 The Papers of Andrew Jackson is pleased to announce that the second webinar of our 2020-2021 series is scheduled for Wednesday, March 10, 4-5pm (eastern).
 Professor Laura Ellyn Smith will present on “Anti-Jacksonian Democratization: The First National Political Party Conventions.”
 To preregister for this webinar, please visit: tiny.utk.edu/pajwebinar3102021.

 The Allen Morris Forum on the Native South invites interested parties to join a collegial exhibition of new research on Native Americans in the American South virtually via Zoom.
-The September 2020 meeting welcomes the work of Dr. Christine Rizzi from Broward College.
+The February 2021 session welcomes the work of Dr. Jamie Mize from the University of North Carolina, Pembroke.

 Join the Bartow History Museum as Dr. Clarissa Myrick-Harris, Morehouse College professor, presents Movement: Atlanta’s Journey to Leadership in the Quest for Civil and Human Rights.
 Dr. Clarissa Myrick-Harris will discuss:

 This July, the American Social History Project will once again host an NEH Summer Institute for college and university faculty on the Visual Culture of the American Civil War and Its Aftermath.
 The institute will be a ten-day remote program taking place between June 28 and July 14, 2021.